drfranknlee/udc-for-cancer-imaging/scenario1/index.md

-# Scenario 1: Initialize Catalog with Metadata Ingest & Indexing, AutoTag and Custom-Tagging
+# Scenario 1: Initialize Catalog with Metadata Indexing, AutoTag and Custom-Tagging